rperper/lsnode/README.md

 - Run On Start Up:  Must be set to **Yes**

 The remaining fields can be left at defaults.
 Press the **Save** button.

+The older Litespeed configurator requires that this field be http or https.
+If the configurator refuses to save your configuration and an error is displayed, enter a temporary value with an http prefix and later manually edit the httpd_config.xml file and update the *address* configuration value.
+The correct value will be displayed the next time the screen is updated.

 Configuring the Web Server
 --------------------------